femtoframework/femto-coin/api/readme.md

 ### Namespaces

 - GET /namespaces     - Returns all namespaces
-- GET /namespace/NAMESPACE - Returns the namespace with 'NAMESPACE'
+- GET /namespaces/NAMESPACE - Returns the namespace with 'NAMESPACE'

 ### Resources
 - component
   - GET /components - Returns all components from all namespaces
-  - GET /namespace/NAMESPACE/components - Returns all components under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/components - Returns all components under namespace 'NAMESPACE'
-  - GET /namespace/NAMESPACE/component/NAME - Returns the component with given name under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/components/NAME - Returns the component with given name under namespace 'NAMESPACE'
 - spec
   - GET /specs - Returns all specs from all namespaces
-  - GET /namespace/NAMESPACE/specs - Returns all specs under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/specs - Returns all specs under namespace 'NAMESPACE'
-  - GET /namespace/NAMESPACE/spec/NAME - Returns the spec with given name under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/specs/NAME - Returns the spec with given name under namespace 'NAMESPACE'
-  - PATCH /namespace/NAMESPACE/spec/NAME - Applies patch configuration on bean spec
 - config
   - GET /configs - Returns all configs from all namespaces
-  - GET /namespace/NAMESPACE/configs - Returns all configs under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/configs - Returns all configs under namespace 'NAMESPACE'
-  - GET /namespace/NAMESPACE/config/NAME - Returns the config with given name under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/configs/NAME - Returns the config with given name under namespace 'NAMESPACE'
-  - PATCH /namespace/NAMESPACE/config/NAME - Applies patch properties on config
 - info
   - GET /infos - Returns all infos from all namespaces
-  - GET /namespace/NAMESPACE/infos - Returns all infos under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/infos - Returns all infos under namespace 'NAMESPACE'
-  - GET /namespace/NAMESPACE/info/NAME - Returns the info with given name under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/infos/NAME - Returns the info with given name under namespace 'NAMESPACE'
 - bean
   - GET /beans - Returns all beans from all namespaces
-  - GET /namespace/NAMESPACE/beans - Returns all beans under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/beans - Returns all beans under namespace 'NAMESPACE'
-  - GET /namespace/NAMESPACE/bean/NAME - Returns the bean with given name under namespace 'NAMESPACE'
+  - GET /namespaces/NAMESPACE/beans/NAME - Returns the bean with given name under namespace 'NAMESPACE'
-  - PATCH /namespace/NAMESPACE/bean/NAME - Takes one action on the resource
+  - PATCH /namespaces/NAMESPACE/beans/NAME - Takes one action on the resource

 NAME could be the name of the component or multiple paths for child component.
 For examples,